• Skip to primary navigation

 Instructions

 • Place butter in a clean bowl.
-Add the caster sugar and cream both until the mixture turns light and creamy.
+Add the granulated sugar and cream both until the mixture turns light and creamy.
 Do not over mix.

 • Next, add the egg and continue beating until it is well incorporated into the creamed mixture.
-Add vanilla essence and mix again.
+Add vanilla extract and mix again.

-• Bake the cookies in a pre-heated oven at 170 degrees Celsius for about 10 to 15 minutes (depending on the size of your cookies) until they have turned golden brown.
+• Bake the cookies for about 10 to 15 minutes (depending on the size of your cookies) until they have turned golden brown.

 • For the second batch of cookies, using the smaller heart cookie cutter, cut out heart shaped hole in the center of each heart cookie.
 Place the cookies on a baking tray and refrigerate until firm.
 Bake the cookies for about 10 - 12 minutes until they have turned golden brown.

 • Remove the cookies from the oven and cool them on a wire rack.
-Keep cookies in an airtight container until ready to be decorated.
+Keep cookies in an airtight container until ready to be decorated (see Note 3).

 • Roll some baby pink fondant thin (about ⅛ inch thick) and cut out heart shapes using the same cookie cutter used to cut the cookies.
 Dampen the back of the fondant cut outs with a damp brush and attach these to half of the full heart cookies.
 Repeat the process with the pink fondant for remaining half of the heart shaped cookies.